-The parliamentary momentum for tightening citizenship requirements is real and numerically durable.
+The parliamentary momentum to tighten citizenship requirements proved durable.
 In October 2025, the Assembly approved a substitution text with a commanding 157 votes in favour.

 Early policy pivot: June 23rd, 2025